Search

 Type: Garden Guide Plant

-… time is classified as early, mid-, and late.
-'Vivid Rose' is a late-season bloomer.
-It grows to 27 inches tall, taking on a shrubby appearance throughout the summer, and then dies to the ground in the fall.
+• … is classified as early, mid-, and late.
+'Tropical Bonnet' is an early season bloomer.
+It grows to 30 inches tall, taking on a shrubby appearance throughout the summer, and then dies to the ground in the fall.
 Plant in full sun to part shade with eyes no more than 2 inches below the soil surface.
 Deer resistant.
 Peonies are popular garden plants, known for their stunning flowers, their cold hardiness, and the huge variety of their colors, forms, …

 Type: Garden Guide Plant